CESSProject/cess-proving-system/README.md

 ## Security Audits

-The `rust-fil-proofs` proofs code and the [Filecoin Spec](https://bafybeidxw5vxjdwsun2zc2illagf43v6w5r5w63vg455h7vjesbyqssg64.ipfs.dweb.link/algorithms/sdr/) has undergone a [proofs security audit](audits/Sigma-Prime-Protocol-Labs-Filecoin-Proofs-Security-Review-v2.1.pdf) performed by [Sigma Prime](https://sigmaprime.io/) and been deemed free of _critical_ or _major_ security issues.
+The `cess-proving-system` proofs code and the [Filecoin Spec](https://bafybeidxw5vxjdwsun2zc2illagf43v6w5r5w63vg455h7vjesbyqssg64.ipfs.dweb.link/algorithms/sdr/) has undergone a [proofs security audit](audits/Sigma-Prime-Protocol-Labs-Filecoin-Proofs-Security-Review-v2.1.pdf) performed by [Sigma Prime](https://sigmaprime.io/) and been deemed free of _critical_ or _major_ security issues.
 In addition to the security review, the document provides the summary of findings, vulnerability classifications, and recommended resolutions.
 All known issues have been resolved to date in both the code and the specification.

-`rust-fil-proofs` has also undergone a [SNARK proofs security audit performed by Dr. Jean-Philippe Aumasson and Antony Vennard](audits/protocolai-audit-20200728.pdf) and been deemed free of _critical_ or _major_ security issues.
+`cess-proving-system` has also undergone a [SNARK proofs security audit performed by Dr. Jean-Philippe Aumasson and Antony Vennard](audits/protocolai-audit-20200728.pdf) and been deemed free of _critical_ or _major_ security issues.
 In addition to the security analysis, the document provides the audit goals, methodology, functionality descriptions and finally observations on what could be improved.
 All known issues have been resolved to date.

 ## Design Notes